 In combat and exploration scenarios, Gear can be dropped in the occupied section or region.
 Doing so is free (does not require the Strategy Phase), even if it is equipped; this would immediately unequip the Gear.
 Similarly, Gear can be freely handed to an ally in the same occupied location, even if equipped.
 These activities do not permit immediately and freely replacing the Gear with other Gear, and they do not bypass the restrictions on unequipping Clothing and Armor or any other special restrictions.

 Most Gear can be used repeatedly.
 However, Items are unique in that they can only be used once per scenario.
 Specific Gear entries may provide other limitations for their use.

 Some Gear cards have a level requirement.
 A PC must be at the required level or higher in order to equip the Gear.

-For Adversaries, the Gear keyword denotes an entry as being reliant on physical Gear.
+For Adversaries, the Gear keyword denotes an entry as being reliant on physical Gear, which is listed elsewhere in the Adversary's text.
 Some PC abilities can force an enemy to drop or otherwise unequip Gear, which would then make the corresponding entry or entries unusable.
-In other cases, Gear might represent throwing weapons or the like of which the Adversary has a limited supply; once the supply is exhausted, the Adversary cannot play the entry without picking up a previously-thrown Gear.
+In other cases, Gear might represent throwing Weapons or the like of which the Adversary has a limited supply; once the supply is exhausted, the Adversary cannot play the entry without picking up previously-thrown Gear.

 For more information, see Player's Guide Chapter 7: Gear and Wealth.